 Every culture has its rules.
 If you visit another country and violate what is considered appropriate behavior, you may at best, be ignored or, in the worst case scenario, subjected to scorn, ridicule, or violence.
 Being incarcerated is no different; prison is a strange country where the slightest infraction of the local culture can result in violence.
 The wise traveler always plans ahead, seeking to understand the culture of his destination before departing.

 When you enter jail or prison, it is a new world not unlike a treacherous and dangerous jungle; knowledge of this strange world can help you to survive your stay.
 The following recommendations are not guaranteed to ensure safety, but if followed, they will certainly improve one’s odds of making it out of this cruel environment.

-The following rules are based upon what I learned during 15 months of incarceration in the Maryland state correctional system.
+The following rules are based upon what I learned during incarceration in the Maryland state correctional system.
 It is based upon my personal experiences and also what I was taught by inmates who had spent a considerable part of their lives in various state and federal prisons.

 1. DO NOT SNITCH

 When, you were in school, no one liked the kid who told on the other kids.
 In prison, the snitch is likewise looked upon with disgust and anger.
 Any short term gain from snitching shall be outweighed by the real threat of physical harm and/or death.
 I knew one inmate who gave information on a regular basis to the correctional guards.
 He never went outside to the yard or to the gym because of his well-founded concerns over retaliation from other inmates.
 He was even looked down upon by the correctional guards.
 One officer even asked for information from him in front of other inmates.
 I was told by another inmate of many years of experience that in all probability he will be shanked [knifed], before he was released.